-I am a PhD candidate & graduate research/teaching assistant at Michigan State University in the Department of Computer Science & Engineering, where I am being advised by Dr. Alex Liu.
+I am a graduating PhD student at Michigan State University in the Department of Computer Science & Engineering, where I was being advised by Dr. Alex Liu.
 I received my B.S. degree in Electrical Engineering and Computer Sciences in 2013 from the School of Science and Engineering (SSE) of Lahore University of Managment Sciences (LUMS), Pakistan, where I worked on Wireless Sensor Networks (WSNs) as an Undergraduate Research Assistant, and later as a full-time Research Associate in Advanced Communications (AdCom) Lab, before moving to Michigan in 2014.
 Here is a link to my previous website which contains the details of my course-work and projects while at LUMS.
-My general research interests lie at the intersection of Electrical Engineering & Computer Sciences such as Sensing & Control Systems, Applied Machine Learning, Internet of Things, Pervasive Computing, Wireless Communications, RF Sensing, Mobile Computing, Signal Processing, Embedded Systems, Performance Modeling, and Data Mining.
+My general research interests and expertise lie at the intersection of Electrical Engineering & Computer Sciences such as Signal Processing, Machine Learning & AI, Wireless Communications, Internet of Things, Pervasive & Mobile Computing, Embedded Systems, Sensing Systems (including RF), Control Systems, System Performance Modeling, and Data Science.

 Detection & Estimation Theory, Stochastic Processes & Applied Probability, Deep Learning, Machine Learning, Data Mining, Design & Theory of Algorithms, Digital Signal Processing, Wireless Communications, Digital Communications, Information Theory, Error Correction Coding, Embedded Systems Design, Digital System Design, Distributed Systems/Advanced Operating Systems, Computer & Network Security

 News & Updates

 - May 2019: Joining Pervasive Systems research group at Bell Laboratories, Cambridge, UK, second time around for research internship this summer.